-Inspired by early rock legends of the 1960s and 1970s, the Acoustic Onion plays music we all grew up with and love.
+Inspired by sounds of the 1960s and 1970s, The Acoustic Onion plays music we all grew up with and love.
 We’ll have you singing along, remembering great times from the past.